A Visit From the Bishop

-Please be aware that our bishop has other commitments, so feel free to inquire as to when he needs to depart and assist him in taking leave as appropriate.
+Please be aware that Bishop Julius C. Trimble has other commitments, so feel free to inquire as to when he needs to depart and assist him in taking leave as appropriate.

 - Always recognize the presence of the bishop.
 A simple and short statement is appropriate.